PonomarevDA/telegram-upload/README.md

     # Branch: main
     # Latest Tag: v1.0.0
     add_git_info: "true"

+    # If set, uses this URI for the Telegram API.
+Default: https://api.telegram.org
+    # This can be used to increase upload file size linit from 50 MB to 2 GB.
+    api_uri: "true"
 ```

 ## Notes & Limitations

 - Telegram’s sendMediaGroup only supports up to 10 files in a single request.
 If more than 10 files match, the action currently logs an error and exits.
-- Telegram enforces a per-file size limit (commonly up to 2GB).
+- Telegram bot can sends file with 50 MB size limit.
+You can increase this limit up to 2GB if you use custom API URL.